 Title Tag and Meta Description Optimization

 Your page’s title tag and meta description are the first things a user sees in search results.
 The title tag is the clickable headline, and the meta description is the short summary underneath.
-Optimizing these elements can dramatically improve your click through rate (CTR).
+Optimizing these elements can dramatically improve your click through rate.
+Each page should have a unique title that includes your target keyword, like “Award Winning Residential Architecture in Phoenix | ABC Architects.”

 Technical SEO for Architects

 Technical SEO is the foundation that allows your great content to be seen.
 It involves optimizing the backend of your website for search engine crawlers.
+Before you begin, a thorough technical SEO audit can identify and prioritize fixes.
 Key elements include site speed, mobile friendliness, a secure connection (HTTPS), and a clean site structure.
-Start with a thorough technical SEO audit to identify and fix blockers.
+Given that Google now uses mobile first indexing, a seamless mobile experience is non negotiable.
+For firms without a dedicated web expert, this is where specialized seo services for architects can be invaluable.

 Link Building for Architects